Keeping a Job While in Recovery

 Battling addiction and ready for treatment?

-Can I Keep My Job While I’m in Treatment?
+Can I Keep My Job While I’m in Addiction Treatment?

-A concern that people have when battling substance abuse and addiction is that they will lose their job if they go to a treatment center.
-However, current laws offer certain protections for people seeking addiction treatment.
+A concern that people have when battling substance abuse and addiction is that they will lose their jobs if they go to a treatment center.
+However, current laws offer particular protections for people seeking addiction or substance abuse treatment.

 The ADA does NOT protect you from being fired for job-related issues due to active addiction, such as poor performance, drug use on the job, or unreported absences.